Magicrafter13/stembot/README.md

 # stembot
 Discord bot to help automate tasks like managing roles.

 Intended only for use on the Student-run Clark College STEM Discord server.

-### Note for the Public
-This project is primarily intended for private use, as such it will not be fully publicly accessible.
+Despite this, it is designed with some flexibility in mind, and should be able to work in other environments.